gvwilson/thirdbit/src/fiction/santas/index.md

 into a snowbank somewhere very Arctic,
 Finner felt even colder than that.
-The sky above him was an impossibly clear blue and the sun was so bright he couldn't even look *near* it, but each time he took a breath he felt icy tendrils of air in every little corner of his lungs.
+The sky above him was an impossibly clear blue and the sun was so bright he couldn't even look *near* it.
+Each time he took a breath
+he felt icy tendrils of air in every little corner of his lungs.
-Tiny icicles formed in his nostrils, and his beard crackled when opened or closed his mouth.
+Tiny icicles formed in his nostrils, and his beard crackled when he opened and closed his mouth.

 The snow squeaked beneath his boots with every step.
-Basic survival training is part of every santa's education, so Finner knew that if he just stood still and shivered, he wouldn't shiver for long.
+Basic survival training was part of every santa's education, so Finner knew that if he just stood still and shivered, he wouldn't shiver for long.
 He had no idea where he was going,